Explore the Czech Republic’s contemporary art scene and the role of art as a social change agent throughout the country’s history.

 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

-The program’s excursions will broaden your perspectives on the connections between art and contemporary society in the Czech Republic and its neighboring Slavic countries.
+The program’s excursions will broaden your perspectives on the connections between art and contemporary society in the Czech Republic and its neighboring Central European countries.
 You will experience firsthand the cultural and geographical differences that define the former Czechoslovakia.
 You will also have the opportunity to observe and participate in the activities of local NGOs and cultural centers serving as models of creativity in a post-socialist context.

 Bohemia and Moravia

 During the first month of the semester, you will visit rural Czech villages in Moravia or Bohemia to learn about the art culture and social reality beyond Prague.
 You will interact with local residents, community leaders, and artists involved in initiatives for cultural revival, community development, and environmental conservation.
 You may also conduct interviews with local residents and specialists and participate in community activities such as town markets, conferences, or theater productions.
 You will also travel to the former Sudetenland to discuss Czech-German cultural relations and to Slovakia, Poland to conduct comparative studies of these neighboring countries’ arts and civic initiatives.

 During this weeklong excursion, you will stay with host families or with regional NGOs to gain a better understanding of rural life and to observe community initiatives.